Everything You Ever Wanted to Know about Car Accident Compensation in Georgia (But Were Too Afraid to Ask)

 Sometimes, the parties share the fault for the accident.
 Georgia follows a modified comparative fault rule meaning that:

 - Your compensation will be decreased by the percentage you were at fault for the accident.
 If you were 15% at fault, then your compensation will be reduced by 15%.
 Insurance companies are well aware of this when making settlement offers.
 For example, if someone ran a red light and hit your car, but you were texting and driving over the speed limit at the time, you might be held partially responsible.

 - If you are more than 50% responsible, you may not collect any compensation.

 Beyond who is at fault for the accident, the most critical element in the amount of personal injury compensation you receive is the seriousness of your injuries and how long it takes to recover.
 Juries expect serious injuries to be well-compensated.
-Insurance companies know this and will take consider it when making an offer, though you still can’t expect their first offer to cover all your losses.
+Insurance companies know this and will take this into consideration when making an offer, though you still can’t expect their first offer to cover all your losses.

 Protect Your Future

-This is just a very brief summary of the compensation you may be able to collect following a car accident in Georgia.
-If you are the victim of a serious collision, it can affect your life for a very long time.
+This is just a very brief summary of the compensation you may be able to collect following a car accident.
+If you are the victim of a serious motor vehicle collision, it can affect your life for a very long time.
 It’s essential that you take action within the time limit required by law (usually two years for personal injuries), so you don’t lose all your rights to be compensated for your losses.
 It’s equally important that you consider all the losses you have suffered and are likely to suffer in the future.
-It makes sense to turn to a professional Atlanta personal injury lawyer who has the experience to fight the insurance companies on your behalf, and take your case to court if necessary.
+It makes sense to turn to a professional personal injury lawyer who has the experience to fight the insurance companies on your behalf and take your case to court if necessary.

-The personal injury lawyers at Butler Law Firm specialize in car accidents, truck accidents, and sexual assault cases.
+The personal injury lawyers at Butler Kahn specialize in car accidents, truck accidents, and sexual assault cases.